TheMisinformationGame/MisinformationGame/docs/Simulation.md

 posts will be chosen to target an overall percentage of true and false posts to be shown to the user.
-For example, if you use an overall true-post percentage of 60%, then it will attempt to sample 60% true posts, and 40% false posts.
-This is achieved by randomly selecting whether to show a true or a false post based upon the true-post percentage. [hm, if you are sampling based on the true-post percentage, you are not sampling randomly, but probabilistically, right] Therefore, it is technically possible that a participant is shown many false posts even if the true-post percentage is high due to random chance.
-[I don't understand this - what do you mean by "many posts"?
-Do you mean that sampling is probabilistic, i.e. that if you only show 10 posts, you may end up with 7 false posts and 3 true posts, whereas it will better approximate the target levels with larger samples?
-Or does it work such that if you sample 10 posts, if it were by chance to select 4 false posts initially (i.e. when you hit the quota), it would then sample 6 true ones (assuming there is a sufficient number of true posts available).
-Please clarify.]
+For example, if you use an overall true-post percentage of 60%, then it will have a 60% chance of selecting a true post, and a 40% chance of selecting a false post.
+This is achieved by probabilistically selecting whether to show a true or a false post before the post itself is selected.
+If it is chosen that a true post should be displayed, it will then select a true post randomly from the pool of all true posts that have not yet been shown.
+Similarly, if it is chosen that a false post should be displayed, it will select a false post randomly from the pool of all false posts that have not yet been shown.

 However, if there are no remaining true posts, or no remaining false posts, then the selection method will have to choose from whatever posts are remaining.
 For example, if your study has a length of 10 and includes 20 false posts but only 5 true posts, it is not possible that the game could ever show more than 50% true posts to the participant.
-Every time it has shown 5 true posts to the participant, it will only be able to show false posts from then on.
+After it has shown 5 true posts to the participant, it will only be able to show false posts from then on.